camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ```

 - Joining using extend() method
-  The *extend()* method allows to append list in a list.
+  The `extend()` method adds each item from another iterable to the end of the list.
 See the example below.

 ```py
 # syntax